 The culture of an organisation is more than it feeling like a ‘nice place to work’.
 The culture effects people’s decisions, their behaviour and ultimately, the success of a company.
 If teams don’t respect other teams, aren’t inspired by the company vision or feel uncomfortable in the workplace, standards will slip, output will decrease and failure will follow.
+An organisational culture change can have huge rewards if managed successfully.

 The ISA (Infrastructure Strategic Alliance), an organisation formed in a joint venture by Morgan Sindall and Arup to provide essential infrastructure assets to decommission the Sellafield site wanted to focus on their organisation’s culture.
 The three companies had their own established specialities, cultures and working practices and these needed uniting to form a future-focused culture that would ensure the ISA achieved success.